Scorpion stings are painful but rarely life-threatening. Young children and older adults are most at risk of serious complications.

 - Keep grass closely mowed, and prune bushes and overhanging tree branches, which can provide a path to your roof for scorpions.

-- When traveling in areas where lethal scorpions are common — especially if you're camping or staying in rustic accommodations — shake out your clothing, bedding and packages often.
-Sleep under a mosquito net.
-If you have a known allergy to insect stings, carry an epinephrine injector, such as EpiPen.
+- When traveling in areas where lethal scorpions are common — especially if you're camping or staying in rustic accommodations — wear shoes and shake out your clothing, bedding, gear and packages often.